gaehlerm/SoftwareEngineering/README.md

 ### GUI and acceptance tests

 On the highest level are the GUI and the acceptance tests, both at the same level.
 If you ever have a GUI make sure its code is completely decoupled from the rest of the code.
 The only interaction should be through your API.
 The same holds for the acceptance tests.
 It is so much easier writing on the API than testing a GUI.
 You should only test GUIs if you absolutely have to because, for whatever reason, they contain too much logic.
-Tough this is a clear indication of very bad sign.
+Tough this is a clear indication of very bad design.

 # 7. Interfaces